jai-tech-stack/brandAI/README.md

-# BloomboxAI - Agentic AI for On-Brand Asset Generation
+# BloomboxAI - Complete Brand System Generator

-BloomboxAI is the world's first Agentic AI for brand assets.
-This autonomous AI agent automatically extracts your brand's visual identity from any website—logo, colors, typography, and style—then generates any brand asset you need, always perfectly on-brand.
+BloomboxAI: An AI platform that generates a complete brand system based on your website.
+Distill your website into a dynamic brand system and generate brand assets in seconds.
+Brand assets made effortless.

 ## 🎨 Key Features (All Powered by Autonomous AI Agents)